What are the current trends in procurement talent?

 Job roles are changing, demanding greater data literacy, and placing more emphasis on value-generating tasks rather than time-consuming manual processes.

-With AI capabilities, you can automate routine procurement tasks like invoice processing, supplier onboarding, and spend analysis.
+With AI in procurement, you can automate routine tasks like invoice processing, supplier onboarding, and spend analysis.
 This means procurement professionals are free to focus on higher value activities and identifying innovative opportunities to add value.

 As procurement roles shift to focus more on data interpretation, risk management, and incorporating business objectives like ESG goals into procurement strategy, they’ll require different skills.
-And that means a greater need to upskill your current workforce and hire talent with wider-ranging capabilities.
+And that means a greater need to embrace AI in procurement talent strategy to upskill your current workforce and hire talent with wider-ranging capabilities.
 Potential new roles you might look to recruit for include:

 -